York Street runs parallel to George Street in the centre of Sydney. Just after World War II it was the scene of a brutal murder.

 Major Gadd continued in public life at Katoomba.
 Whether his wife forgave his infidelity is another question.

 A grieving Kate Britton, Mrs Wicks’ elderly mother, had to face the fact that her beloved only daughter had been living what amounted to a double life.
-Mrs Britton had no inkling of the SP bookmaking and black market activities being operated from the city kiosk.
+Mrs Britton had no inkling of the SP bookmaking and black market activities being operated from the York Street kiosk.
 Asked to comment on the acquittal she said it made little difference to her heartbreaking loss

 In 1956 Donald Morris was reported as having died suddenly while cleaning his car.
 The cause of death was not given.
 He was only 36.